 Simone Brummelhuis is founder of Borski Fund (investing in diverse teams), and The Next Women (providing female entrepreneurs with capital and resources).
 She is recognised as one of the 10 Women to meet in Tech by The Guardian, and in the Forbes’ list ‘20 women to follow on Twitter for Female Entrepreneurship and Business’.

-Sonali De Rycker joined the venture capital firm Accel Partners in 2008 and today acts as Partner.
+Sonali De Rycker joined the venture capital firm Accel Partners in 2008 and today is Partner.
 Sonali invests in consumer internet, enterprise software and fintech businesses, has led Accel’s investments in companies like Wallapop and Spotify, and about a year and a half ago co-led a €96 million investment into challenger bank Monzo.

 Tamara Littleton is founder and CEO of The Social Element agency, a 350+ person social media agency providing solutions to some of the world’s biggest brands, as well as being co-founder of crisis simulation company Polpeo.
 Tamara is also part of The Female Founders Forum, a group of some of the UK’s most successful female entrepreneurs.

 Tania Boler is co-founder and CEO of Elvie.
-Their two products, the Elvie Trainer (an award-winning app-connected Kegel trainer) and the Elvie Pump (the world’s first silent wearable breast pump) are breaking barriers in women’s health tech, and have captured the attention of Vogue, Women’s Health, and were featured in the Oscar’s gift bags.
+Their flagship products, the Elvie Trainer (an award-winning app-connected Kegel trainer) and the Elvie Pump (the world’s first silent wearable breast pump) are breaking barriers in women’s health tech, and have captured the attention of Vogue, Women’s Health, and were featured in the Oscar’s gift bags.

 Tugce Bulut is the founder and CEO of Streetbees.
 Founded in 2015 Streetbees is connecting companies that need data with people on the ground who can provide it.
 Over 3 million users – or ‘bees’ – across 189 countries use the app to share videos, photos and text, about their daily lives, choices, what drives them – to predict what they may do next.